create3000/x_ite/docs/_posts/components/PointingDeviceSensor/TouchSensor.md

 ### SFBool [out] **isActive**

 Select geometry by activating the pointing device (for example, clicking the mouse) to generate *isActive* events.
-Output event *isActive*=true is sent when geometry is selected (for example, when primary mouse button is pressed), output event *isActive*=false is sent when geometry is deselected (for example, when primary mouse button is released).
+Output event *isActive*=true is sent when pointing device selection is activated, output event *isActive*=false is sent when pointing device is deselected.

 #### Warning